antor44/5th/README.md

 # Close Encounters of the Fifth Kind

-MSX game developed with default Basic in text mode, no machine code
+MSX game developed with default Basic, no machine code

 5th is the version compatible with MSX1.